Kgl-01/monsters-rolodex/README.md

-Please click on the below link : https://kgl-01.github.io/monsters-rolodex/
+Please click on the link :
+https://kgl-01.github.io/monsters-rolodex/